tilburgsciencehub/website/content/topics/Analyze/causal-inference/did/pretrends.md

 ## Introduction

 [Difference-in-differences (DiD)](/canonical-DiD) and event study designs are among the most popular quasi-experimental approaches used in empirical research in economics and the social sciences.
-They rely on the comparison of two groups – one exposed to treatment (the treatment group) and one not (the control group) – before and after the treatment is implemented.

 The fundamental identification assumption behind these methods is the parallel trends assumption (also referred to as the common trends assumption).
 This assumption entails that, in the absence of treatment, the two groups would have followed similar (i.e., parallel) trends in the outcome.
 Of course, we do not observe what would have happened had treatment not been implemented, so this assumption is not fully empirically verifiable.
 However, researchers often present evidence that the groups followed parallel trends _before_ the treatment was introduced to lend credibility to the DiD or event study design they are using.

 ## Testing for pre-trends